 View the evolution of Mayfair

-Over the last 20 years we have continued to grow in response to local need with the support of local people, both as volunteers and raising funds.
+Since 1997 we have continued to grow in response to local need with the support of local people, both as volunteers and donors.
 The Centre doubled in size in 2002 with a £800,000 investment to create a first floor and extend the range of services on offer.
 In 2016 we undertook a £700,000 refurbishment of the dilapidated clinic building next door.
-A Health and Well being Centre (HWBC) was opened on the site in September, extending the Mayfair space and principles, to provide facilities for further integration of NHS care and community services and support.
+A Health and Wellbeing Centre (HWBC) was opened on the site in September that year, extending the Mayfair space and principles, to provide facilities for further integration of NHS care and community services and support.

 Over the years we have designed and developed many services for the local population and have been at the forefront of service design in health and care.
 Several services we have piloted have been extended countywide and we have won a national prize for our impact on health.